spacescan-io/docs/docs/guide/verifyDID.md

 - testdomains.com

 :::tip HINT
-If you have added yoru DID into domains after the collection mint process then please reach us in discord / twitter to manually trigger the verification for your NFT collection.
+If you have added your DID into domains after the collection mint process then please reach us in discord / twitter to manually trigger the verification for your NFT collection.
 :::

 > [roybotNFT](https://twitter.com/roybotNFT) created a guide for this process in our discord and its enlarged here.